helmfile/helmfile/docs/index.md

-  lint         Lint charts from state file (helm lint) list         List releases defined in state file repos        Add chart repositories defined in state file status       Retrieve status of releases in state file sync         Sync releases defined in state file template     Template releases defined in state file
+  lint         Lint charts from state file (helm lint) list         List releases defined in state file repos        Add chart repositories defined in state file show-dag     It prints a table with 3 columns, GROUP, RELEASE, and DEPENDENCIES.
+GROUP is the unsigned, monotonically increasing integer starting from 1.
+All the releases with the same GROUP are deployed concurrently.
+Everything in GROUP 2 starts being deployed only after everything in GROUP 1 got successfully deployed.
+RELEASE is the release that belongs to the GROUP.
+DEPENDENCIES is the list of releases that the RELEASE depends on.
+It should always be empty for releases in GROUP 1.
+DEPENDENCIES for a release in GROUP 2 should have some or all dependencies appeared in GROUP 1.
+It can be "some" because Helmfile simplifies the DAGs of releases into a DAG of groups, so that Helmfile always produce a single DAG for everything written in helmfile.yaml, even when there are technically two or more independent DAGs of releases in it. status       Retrieve status of releases in state file sync         Sync releases defined in state file template     Template releases defined in state file